As a business owner, what’s the first solution we tend to think of when sales are down?

 Market yourself as the everyday low price leader, thus building the perception into consumers minds that the place to go for the best price is always your establishment.
 Otherwise, you’re simply educating customers to wait for a deal, and you’ll enter a vicious downward spiral, constantly chasing quarterly revenue targets.

-If you can’t market yourself as the best available price on the market, take the exact opposite approach and brand yourself as the ultra-premium high-end product.
+If you can’t market yourself as the best available price, take the exact opposite strategy and brand yourself as the ultra-premium high-end product.
 Build prestige and exclusivity around your brand and charge a premium price.
 This will result in fewer units sold but higher margins, greater profits, and lower maintenance customers.